In my earlier posts, you’ve learned why trading indicators, fundamentals news, and signal services hurt your trading results.

 What if the currency strength meter only works on the daily timeframe but you’re unaware of it and you use it on the lower timeframe?

-That’s why no matter what tools or indicators you use, you must always know the formula behind it and how it works.
+That’s why no matter what tools or indicators you use, you must always know the formula behind it and how it works, even the forex currency strength meter.

 (And later, I’ll teach you how to create your very own currency strength meter so you have the confidence to use it.)